This is a complete list of best practices for running NPS surveys.

 Instead of trying to learn everything about your customers on your own, reach out to them through NPS follow-up emails or calls.

-You may notice that detractors mention the site speed as reason for their low net promoter score, or that neutrals say they’d be more satisfied if they could also export the insights your tool helps them gather.
+You may notice that detractors mention the site speed as a reason for their low net promoter score or that neutrals say they’d be more satisfied if they could also export the insights your tool helps them gather.

-In such cases, you should sit with your product team and prioritize the issues that can be solved faster and could have higher impact on the overall customer satisfaction.
+In such cases, you should sit with your product team and prioritize the issues that can be solved faster and could have a higher impact on overall customer satisfaction.